Women's Electoral Lobby (Australia): Structure

 The structure of WEL mirrors Australia's federal political system.
 There are WEL branches in each state and territory, which focus on state policy and a national WEL branch that focuses on federal policy.
 Because of the overlapping nature of state and federal policy areas and feminist concerns, state and national branches of WEL often work together on projects or to lobby for policy change.

-At WEL's 1978 national conference, a decision was made to set up a national office in Canberra, which was originally set up in the laundry of Canberra Women's House in O’Connor.
+At WEL's 1978 national conference, a decision was made to set up a national office in Canberra, which was originally set up in the laundry of Canberra Women's House in O'’Connor.

 It was also decided at the conference that WEL would employ a part-time National Communications Officer to ensure communication and information-sharing between WEL branches and to better engage in federal government and politics.
 This role was at first restricted to supporting national campaigns.

 According to the WEL History Project's report on WEL National Convenors, "the position evolved into a more professional lobbyist position...
 In 1987 Jane Elix, former national co-ordinator, made a powerful plea at a WEL conference for the holder of the position to be authorised to be a media spokeswoman.
 Elix observed that although founding WEL members believed in non-hierarchical structures and opposed specialisation of roles and functions, in practice this made it difficult to compete in the political arena of the 1980s.
 While WEL groups clearly did not want to lose power to 'Canberra', often WEL members were in sensitive jobs and were unable to speak publicly on policy."
-This illustrates an ongoing tension in WEL, which aims to respond quickly to make the most of the media cycle and the political climate whilts still maintaining a de-centralised member-driven structure.
+This illustrates an ongoing tension in WEL, which aims to respond quickly to make the most of the media cycle and the political climate whilst still maintaining a de-centralised member-driven structure.

 The ANU's WEL History Project documents name changes to the coordinator position and who held that position as follows: